Learn the ins and out of negotiating with your wedding photographer – from a wedding photographer who’s seen it all!

 This is a WHOLE topic!
 For the life of me, I cannot figure out why photographers are deemed the most appropriate to be haggled with, of all wedding vendors.
 I’m assuming it’s because we have little that you can see in the way of hard costs.
 There is no rent for our building, no wholesale flowers or cake ingredients to purchase.

-I’ve heard some funny examples from around the web, and pricing sure is a funny thing.
-It gets industry people super fired up.
-Some, like this article on Every Last Detail, equates asking for a discount to:
+I’ve heard some funny examples from around the web, and pricing sure is a weird thing.
+It gets wedding industry people super fired up.
+Some, like other articles I’ve seen on the topic, equate asking for a discount to:

 - Your boss demanding a portion of your paycheck